katriendg/aio-dapr-inner-dev/devsetup/readme.md

 # AIO - Deployment Options in Developer Environment

 The normal developer setup for this sample with AIO deployment follows a full AIO deployment as documented on the root [Readme](../README.md).
 Start there if you have not yet reviewed the document.
-For development purposes we also share a few different options to deploy AIO components in a more controlled and separated way.
+For development purposes we also share a few different options to deploy AIO components in more customized ways.

 ## Sample 1: Deploying AIO Components: MQ, OPC Broker and Sample Asset